Finance & Audit

 Annual Audit Documents

-Please click on the below link to gain access for all audit documentation, including the most recent i.e year-ended 31st March 2022.
+Please click on the below link to gain access for all audit documentation, including the most recent i.e year-ended 31st March 2024.

 Internal Control

-Council must hold a Statement of Internal Control which highlights the actions Council undertakes to ensure pyblic money is safeguarding and that Council is working within legislation and protocol.
+Council must hold a Statement of Internal Control which highlights the actions Council undertakes to ensure public money is safeguarding and that Council is working within legislation and protocol.
 Please see the below attached Statement.

 Annually, Council also nominates a Council Member to oversee the role of Internal Control.